GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 ### Avoid pure white

-A small detail you may have noticed is that I don't use pure white.
+A small detail you may have noticed is that I don’t use pure white.
 Instead, to prevent glowing and bleeding against the surrounding dark content, I choose a slightly darker white, `rgb(250, 250, 250)` or similar works well.